thegetty/bronze-guidelines/content/intro.md

 Monumental bronzes may be built over cores that have an internal fired-brick structure.[^33] Bricks can also be found in life-size and medium-scale casts ({% ref 'fig-008' %}).[^34] The cores themselves may be hollow.
 This is the rule in bell casting, and has also been witnessed on bronze statuary, notably on ancient bronzes in the South Arabian peninsula.[^35] See also [Case Study 7](/case-studies/7/).

-How the core is held in place in relation to the outer mold in order to ensure the desired gap between them during casting as described in [GI§2.6](/intro/#S2.6) below on armatures and {% def "bronze" %}.
+How the core is held in place in relation to the outer mold in order to ensure the desired gap between them during casting as described in [GI§2.6](/intro/#S2.6) below on armatures and {% def "core supports" %}.

 {% figuregroup "3", "fig-004, fig-005, vid-01, vid-02, fig-006, fig-007, fig-008" %}